HVAC-EAR: Eavesdropping Human Speech Using HVAC Systems: Abstract

 \section{Abstract}

 Pressure sensors are widely integrated into modern Heating, Ventilation and Air Conditioning (HVAC) systems.
 As they are sensitive to acoustic pressure, they can be a source of eavesdropping.
-This paper introduces HVAC-EAR, which reconstructs intelligible speech from low-resolution, noisy pressure data with two key contributions: (i) We achieve intelligible reconstruction from as low as 0.5 kHz sampling rate, surpassing prior work limited to hot word detection, by employing a complex-valued conformer with a Complex Unified Attention Block to capture phoneme dependencies; (ii) HVAC-EAR mitigates transient HVAC noise by reconstructing both magnitude and phase of missing frequencies.
-For the first time, evaluations on real-world HVAC deployments show significant intelligibility, raising novel privacy concerns.
+We introduce HVAC-EAR, which reconstructs intelligible speech from low-resolution, noisy pressure data with two key contributions: (i) We achieve intelligible reconstruction from as low as 0.5 kHz sampling rate, surpassing prior work limited to hot word detection, by employing a complex-valued conformer with a Complex Unified Attention Block to capture phoneme dependencies; (ii) We mitigate transient HVAC noise by reconstructing both magnitude and phase of missing frequencies.
+For the first time, evaluations on real-world HVAC deployments show significant intelligibility up to 1.2 m distance, raising novel privacy concerns.